sustainablelab/packaging_tutorial/README.md

 $ python setup.py sdist bdist_wheel
 ```

-This generates both the source distribution and the binary
+This generates both the source distribution and the built
 distribution.

 Note that `setup.py` does not have a command to upload to PyPI.